Nicolas Namoradze

 Representation: General Management

-Namoradze begins this season in San Antonio with Ravel’s Piano Concerto for the Left Hand, before a series of recitals across Canada.
-Further orchestral appearances include performances with the Calgary Philharmonic, Moravian Philharmonic, Georgian Philharmonic and Sarasota Festival Orchestras.
-He returns to the Konzerthaus Dortmund and the Verbier Festival for a second year of residencies, and recital highlights include appearances at Munich’s Prinzregententheater, the Meisterkonzerte Homburg and London’s Wigmore Hall.
-He also appears on jury panels for the Busoni and Honens competitions.
+Last season, Namoradze appeared in San Antonio performing Ravel’s Piano Concerto for the Left Hand, followed by a series of recitals across Canada.
+Other orchestral engagements included performances with the Calgary Philharmonic, Moravian Philharmonic and Sarasota Festival Orchestras.
+He continued his residency at the Konzerthaus Dortmund and returned to Verbier Festival, where he gave the world premiere of his Neurorecital – a pioneering performance combining live piano music with synchronised neural imagery developed in collaboration with research teams at Neuroscape (University of California, San Francisco) and the Brain Dynamics Lab (University of Calgary).
+Recital highlights included appearances at Munich’s Prinzregententheater, the Meisterkonzerte Homburg and Wigmore Hall, London.
+He also served on the jury panels of both the Busoni and Honens competitions.

-Highlights of last season include a series of performances of Brahms’ Piano Concerto No. 2 with Iván Fischer and the Budapest Festival Orchestra, the broadcast of which was named by medici.tv as one of nine all-time greatest performances by former piano competition winners, alongside luminaries such as Argerich, Perahia, Pollini and Uchida in a “prizewinner to pantheon” lineup.
-His appearance at the Montreal Bach Festival received a slew of enthusiastic reviews and led La Scena Musicale to call him a “a peerless poet… a sumptuous pianist, a sound philosopher.”
-Further recent critical highlights include five-star reviews in The Telegraph and The Guardian, which called his performance at London’s Royal Festival Hall “ideally laconic and debonair, weighty yet exquisite, and exactingly precise in tone and touch.”
-A cover feature in International Piano declared his recital at Wigmore Hall “astonishing,” concluding that, “with so many talents and interests it is impossible to predict what this young man will go on to do: all we can be sure of is that it will be both original and unexpected.”
+Highlights of previous seasons include acclaimed performances of Brahms’ Piano Concerto No. 2 with Iván Fischer and the Budapest Festival Orchestra, whose broadcast was named by medici.tv as one of nine all-time greatest performances by former piano competition winners, alongside Argerich, Perahia, Pollini and Uchida.
+His appearance at the Montreal Bach Festival earned high praise, with La Scena Musicale calling him “a peerless poet… a sumptuous pianist, a sound philosopher.”
+Further acclaim includes five-star reviews in The Telegraph and The Guardian, which described his Royal Festival Hall performance as “ideally laconic and debonair, weighty yet exquisite, and exactingly precise in tone and touch,” while International Piano hailed his Wigmore Hall recital as “astonishing… impossible to predict what this young man will go on to do: all we can be sure of is that it will be both original and unexpected.”
+Additional highlights include residencies with the Antwerp Symphony Orchestra and Dresdner Philharmonie, recitals at major venues such as Carnegie Hall, Konzerthaus Berlin, Tokyo Bunka Kaikan and Boston’s Gardner Museum, and concerto performances with the London Philharmonic and Sinfonieorchester Basel under conductors including Karina Canellakis, Hans Graf and Jeffrey Kahane.

 Highlights of his work as a composer include commissions and performances by leading artists and ensembles including Ken-David Masur, Lukas Ligeti, Tessa Lark, Metropolis Ensemble and the Momenta, Verona and Barkada Quartets, at festivals such as the Chelsea Music Festival, Honens Festival, Santa Fe Chamber Music Festival, Portland Piano International and the Klavier-Festival Ruhr, and several album releases on the Steinway & Sons label.
 He has also composed and produced a number of film soundtracks, including Le chant des étoiles, produced by the Musée Unterlinden, and Nuit d’opéra à Aix, made in association with the Festival d’Aix-en-Provence.
 His compositions are published by the Japan-based Muse Press.